JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_tasks.md

 {#patchPluginXml-untilBuild}

 The highest IDE version compatible with the plugin.
-The `until-build` attribute can be unset by setting `provider { null }` as a value, and not that only passing `null` will make Gradle use the default value instead.
+The `until-build` attribute can be unset by setting `provider { null }` as a value, and note that only passing `null` will make Gradle use the default value instead.
 However, if `until-build` is undefined, compatibility with all the IDEs since the version specified by the `since-build` is assumed, which can cause incompatibility errors in future builds.

 The provided value will be assigned to the `<idea-version until-build="..."/>` element attribute.